 - The student will agree to faithfully submit homework on time, complete assignments in their entirety, and apply a best effort to coursework.

+In other cases, however, some students do willfully engage in academic dishonesty.
 In the event that a concern arises regarding academic dishonesty, the steps listed below should be taken.

 The instructor will do the following:

 - Reserve judgment and allow the facts to be revealed.